 This whole chicken in the Air Fryer, aka Brathendl in Luftfritteuse, is so delicious!
-It's so quick, easy, and flavorful!
+It's so quick, flavorful, and done the easy way!
 There's something so lecker about the flavors and crispy textures on this chicken recipe.

 Now, this is where your trusty rotisserie basket comes in handy!
 Just slide your basket in your fryer, wait, and out comes this wonderfully cooked chicken that will leave you reaching for seconds ... or thirds.

 There are so many different ways to use the basket of the air fryer but in my opinion, this way is the best way.

 Doesn't that look amazing?
 It sure does taste yummy.
 I made this whole roast chicken in the Instant Vortex Plus Air Fryer Oven and it was so easy, really!
 If I could, I'd give this fryer a 5-star rating!

 I know it may seem complicated-looking and sometimes it can be tricky to decide which spices to use.
 Or which ones are German.
 We all love to add some German flair to our dishes.